Simon Fraser University: Campuses

 Simon Fraser University has three campuses, each located in different parts of Greater Vancouver.
 SFU's original campus is located in Burnaby, atop Burnaby Mountain.
 The Vancouver campus consists of multiple buildings in downtown Vancouver and the Surrey campus is located inside Central City.

 The downtown campus has expanded to include several other buildings in recent years, including the Segal Graduate School of Business.
-In September 2010, SFU Contemporary Arts moved into the Woodward's redevelopment, known as the Goldcorp Centre for the Arts.
+In September 2010, the SFU School for the Contemporary Arts moved into the Woodward's redevelopment, known as the Goldcorp Centre for the Arts.

 SFU's three campuses are all accessible by public transit.
 The Vancouver campus is a block away from the Waterfront SkyTrain station while the Surrey campus is adjacent to the Surrey Central SkyTrain station.
 The Burnaby campus is linked to the Production Way–University, Burquitlam, and Sperling–Burnaby Lake SkyTrain stations by frequent shuttle bus service.